victorverma3/InstaRatio/README.md

 local directory as IGBot.py.

-The following python modules must be installed for this program to run: json, os, and time (see other tutorials online to install these).
+The following python modules must be installed for this program to run: json and time (see other tutorials online to install these).

 Once the setup is complete, run the file IGBot.py and follow the instructions that are provided.